United States Climate Alliance: History

+On April 23, 2026 newly elected Virginia Governor Abigail Spanberger announced the state rejoined the Alliance after its earlier withdraw back in 2021.
+The Alliance now represents roughly 60% of the total U.S. economy, 23 states, and 55% of the nation's population.

 Membership

-As of November 2024, the following 22 out of 50 states and 2 out of 5 territories are members.
+As of April 2026, 23 of 50 states and 2 of 5 territories are members.
 The federal District of Columbia is governed by a Democratic mayor, and due to their status being more similar to a city rather than a state, they opted to become a member of the Mayors National Climate Action Agenda instead of seeking membership of the U.S. Climate Alliance.

 The Climate Alliance is maintained by a Secretariat of staff members who carry out the duties of the Alliance.
 The Secretariat is headquartered at the offices of the United Nations Foundation in Washington, D.C.

-The alliance is a non-binding organization, in which membership is indicated and supported by state executive orders enacted by participating governors rather than an interstate compact or trigger law passed by state legislatures.
+The Alliance is a non-binding organization, in which membership is indicated and supported by state executive orders enacted by participating governors rather than an interstate compact or trigger law passed by state legislatures.